tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/story/index.md

     <img src="img/me_leipzig.png" width="45%">
 </center>

-With respect to information technology, most things are fine for me.
+With respect to Information Technology (IT), most things are fine for me.
 What really hooked me was and still is Linux.
 After school and apprenticeship, I worked as a system administrator.
 I am still maintaining some systems, but most of my time goes into coding and project management.